rimanshupatel/algorand_project/README.md

 ---

-⚡ _Algorand Copilot (Aelys) is redefining how people interact with NFT and crypto analytics — making it **simpler, smarter, and safer** for everyone in Web3._
+⚡ _Algorand Copilot is redefining how people interact with NFT and crypto analytics — making it **simpler, smarter, and safer** for everyone in Web3._

 ---